 DIGITAL PHOTO PLAN FOR SUCCESS

-Teacher: Mr. Adney
+Instructor: Mr. Adney

-This course blends traditional basic photography knowledge with the use of digital or analog processes for the purposes of enhancing photographic imagery as both a corrective device and for creating expressive fine and commercial art.
-Students will explore Photoshop or darkroom techniques and develop their photography skills to create a number of final artworks during the year.
+This course blends traditional basic photography knowledge with the use of digital processes for the purposes of enhancing photographic imagery as both a corrective device and for creating expressive fine and commercial art.
+Students will explore Photoshop and develop their photography skills to create a number of final artworks during the year.
 The process of creativity will be explored and students will use critical thinking and communication skills to express their interpretation of fine art; both their own work and the work of significant artists.

 • $20.00 lab fee, each semester (1st semester is Aug-Dec, 2nd

 semester is Jan-May).
 Once your fee has been paid you will turn in one copy of your receipt to Mr. Adney.

 • A pen & pencil for sketches and note taking.
 Erasable pens, white out,